 Phytocannabinoids are cannabinoid molecules that are produced in and extracted from the cannabis plant.
 More specifically, they are found in the unfertilized female flowers of the cannabis plant, where they are synthesized in secretory cells that grow inside structures called “trichomes.”
-9 More than 100 phytocannabinoids are produced by the cannabis plant, but D-9 tetrahydrocannabinol (THC) and cannabidiol (CBD) have been the most studied.
+9 More than 100 phytocannabinoids are produced by the cannabis plant, but Δ9-THC and cannabidiol (CBD) have been the most studied.
 Both of these molecules interact with the ECS in humans, with THC partially activating both CB1R and CB2R while CBD blocks CB1R and an inhibits signaling from CB2R.
-10,11 Other phytocannabinoids include cannabichromene (CBC), cannabigerol (CBG), or cannabinol (CBN), which require more investigation to understand their effects.
+10,11 Other phytocannabinoids include cannabichromene (CBC), cannabigerol (CBG), or cannabinol (CBN), require more investigation to understand their effects.
 In 2018, the FDA approved Epidiolex® (CBD oral solution) for the treatment of seizures associated with several forms of epilepsy, Lennox-Gastaut and Dravet syndrome; this is the only phytocannabinoid molecule that has been approved for medical use to date.
 12

 Cannabinoids as a class of molecules can be derived from several sources, have very different properties, and interact in various ways with receptors in the ECS.
 Endocannabinoids are molecules produced within the human body, phytocannabinoids are found in the cannabis plant and synthetic cannabinoids are man-made molecules in a laboratory.
 Depending on the specific molecule type, these compounds can interact with distinct affinities with the cannabinoid receptors, leading to disparate effects on the human body and mind.